PouyaPouryaie/maven-module-sample/README.md

-# springboot-microservices
+# Maven-module
-Sample Project show how use springBoot and springCloud to build App base on Microservice architectures
+Sample Project show how use springBoot and maven to create module and use spring-boot as dependencyManagement